jbeninson/terraform-ecs-fargate/base/README.md

 Common variables to use in various Terraform files.

 + `state.tf`
-Generate a [remote state][state] bucket in S3 for use with later Terraform runs.
+Generate a [remote state][state] bucket in S3 and a state locking db table to protect against concurrent changes from multiple team members for use with later Terraform runs.

 + `ecr.tf`
 Creates an AWS [Elastic Container Registry (ECR)][ecr] for the application.